qimcis/FastVideo/fastvideo/v1/tests/ssim/README.md

-The reference videos in the `reference_videos` directory are used as part of an e2e test to ensure consistency in video generation quality across code changes. `test_inference_similarity.py` compares newly generated videos against these references using Structural Similarity Index (SSIM) metrics to detect any regressions in visual quality across code changes.
+The reference videos in the `*_reference_videos` directory are used as part of an e2e test to ensure consistency in video generation quality across code changes. `test_inference_similarity.py` compares newly generated videos against these references using Structural Similarity Index (SSIM) metrics to detect any regressions in visual quality across code changes.

-`reference_videos/FastHunyuan-diffusers/FLASH_ATTN/` videos were generated on commit `66107fd5b8469fed25972feb632cd48887dac451`.
-`reference_videos/FastHunyuan-diffusers/TORCH_SDPA/` videos were generated on commit `4ea008b8a16d7f5678a44b187ebdd7d9d0416ff1`.
-`reference_videos/Wan2.1-T2V-1.3B-Diffusers` videos were generated on commit `d085770a70988c7b26632a0c3123c24a57f7ca77`.
+`A40_reference_videos` are generated on A40s and so on.

+run `bash update_reference_videos.sh` from inside the `fastvideo/v1/tests/ssim/` directory after running `test_inference_similarity.py` to update reference videos.
+Note: make sure to update the path to the corresponding device.

-`reference_videos/Wan2.1-I2V-14B-480P-Diffusers` videos were generated on commit `d085770a70988c7b26632a0c3123c24a57f7ca77`.
+all reference videos are were generated on commit `4aeabbc629e0edf91477e80e795e7bb1823c71cb`

 ## Generation Details